pkunick/cytu.be-policies/terms-of-use.md

 ## Channel Content

-  * All content, including but not limited to embedded audio and video, images, and links to external content must be legal to view and share in the State of Washington, USA.
+  * All content, including but not limited to embedded audio and video, images, and links to external content must be legal to view and share in the USA.
-  * Legal adult content, such as pornography, is permitted only in channels clearly marked as 18+ in the channel title, and only when all users of the channel are of legal age to view such content.
+  * Legal adult content, such as pornography, is permitted only in channels clearly marked as 18+ in the channel title, and only when all users of the channel are of legal age to view such content, and when the channel is hidden from public listing.
 Distribution of child pornography is strictly prohibited and will be reported to the relevant authorities.
   * Content must not attempt to circumvent the privacy or security measures of any user's web browser.
 Please see the [security policy](security.md) for details.